iNoles/iNoles/README.md

 # Hi there, I'm Jonathan Steele 👋

-I'm **Senior Software Engineer** based in Melbourne, Florida, currently working at eLifeguard, Inc.
+I'm **Senior Mobile Engineer** based in Melbourne, Florida, currently working at eLifeguard, Inc.

 ## Some more background